cgarciae/resume/README.md

 ### Experience
 * **Toptal Developer** - [Cristian Garcia](https://www.toptal.com/resume/cristian-garcia)
 * **Kiwi Campus** - Lead Data Scientist (current): Lead Data Scientist and Deep Learning developer for autonomous driving delivery robots.
-Used Deep Learning techniques like CNNs and RNNs for autonomous control, and technologies such as TensorFlow, Jupyter, Flask.
+Used Deep Learning techniques like CNNs and RNNs for autonomous control, with technologies such as TensorFlow, ROS, Jupyter, Flask.
 * **BD Guidance** - Data Scientist: Designed the curriculum of various Data Science/ML courses.
 Evaluated various IoT platforms.
 Investigated technologies such a TensorFlow and OpenCV to run ML algorithms in IoT devices.
 * **Senseta** - Data Scientist (2016): Developed a Linux and Windows python application for HR software to measure employee productivity.
 Cleaned and analyzed large datasets using Spark and Zeppelin.
 Created a service in Python for Entity extracting using NLTK.
 Created a generic ML prediction service using Scikit Learning and Flask.
 * **PTK** - Mathematical Developer (2015): Researched on strategies to optimize pickup planning in warehouses.
 Researched on technologies to create scalable multi-tenant software.